Nina Cuellar-Barry

 I loved them both with my whole heart, but I still felt that, in a lot of ways, I was failing as a mom – why wasn’t I able to reason with them?

-As a teacher I helped a lot of parents of young children with their
+In the classroom I helped young children with their

-These parents told me all the time that their children were doing so much better.
-But I could see – and they would tell me – that they still struggled to understand why their children did the things they did, and how they could motivate them to do better.
+Their parents told me all the time that their children were doing so much better.
+But they still struggled to understand why their children misbehaved.
+They often found it challenging to motivate their children to do better.

 I felt inadequate when I could only say that they were young and things would get better.